linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Financial Instruments Lecture Notes/Futures and Options.md

 derivatives exchanges require several layers of defense

-- initial margin (collateral) and frequent (daily) mark to market are standard o other emergency support in case of a major market disruption is also needed (from Clearing House funds, member firm capital, government guarantee, …) it is essential for the exchange itself to have zero default risk vis-a-vis its customers
+- initial margin (collateral) and frequent (daily) mark to market are standard
+    - other emergency support in case of a major market disruption is also needed (from Clearing House funds, member firm capital, government guarantee, …) it is essential for the exchange itself to have zero default risk vis-a-vis its customers
 - over-the-counter derivatives contracts involving large firms used to be done with no collateral.
 The Dodd-Frank Act now requires collateral and clearing of trades through a central clearing house for all standard contracts.